Michael McIntyre

-Michael Hazen James McIntyre (born 21 February 1976) is an English comedian, writer, and television presenter.
+Michael Hazen James McIntyre (born 21 February 1976) is a British comedian, writer, and television presenter.
 In 2012, he was the highest-grossing stand-up comedian in the world.
-He currently presents his own Saturday night series, Michael McIntyre's Big Show, and the game show, The Wheel, on BBC One.
-He also hosts the US version on NBC.
+He currently presents the variety and stand-up comedy show Michael McIntyre's Big Show and the game show The Wheel.

-In addition to stand-up comedy, McIntyre has hosted his own BBC One comedy programme Michael McIntyre's Comedy Roadshow, has featured in three episodes of Live at the Apollo, and in 2011 was a judge on Britain's Got Talent.
+McIntyre has fronted his own comedy show Michael McIntyre's Comedy Roadshow (2009–2011), featured in three episodes of the stand-up comedy show Live at the Apollo (2007–2009), and judged on the fifth series of the talent competition show Britain's Got Talent (2011).
+McIntyre has performed three times on the Royal Variety Performance, including in 2010 when he became the youngest-ever host.

+McIntyre has written and performed five stand-up comedy tours: Live & Laughing (2008–2009), Showtime (2012), Happy and Glorious (2015), Michael McIntyre's Big World Tour (2018–2020), and Macnificent (2023–2025).

 Early life

 Born in London to Thomas Cameron McIntyre, known as Ray Cameron, a Canadian comedian and comedy writer in British television, and his wife Kati, Michael McIntyre grew up in the industry.
 He has a sister, Lucy.
 McIntyre is a dual British-Canadian citizen, by virtue of his father.

-At the age of seventeen, Michael had been told that his father died from a heart attack; years later, his stepmother, Holly revealed that Ray had died by suicide while in Hollywood.
+In 1993, McIntyre was told that his father died of a heart attack, but in 2010, his stepmother Holly revealed that Cameron had died by suicide.
 His mother, Kati, is of Hungarian Jewish ancestry.

+He was privately educated at both Arnold House School and Merchant Taylors' School, Northwood.

 Career

 Television

 McIntyre has appeared three times on BBC One's Live at the Apollo, in 2007, 2008 and 2009.
 He has released four DVDs, Live and Laughing, Hello Wembley, Showtime and Happy and Glorious, which have sold a combined total of over five million copies in the UK.

 McIntyre's many comedy panel show and chat show appearances include Chris Moyles' Quiz Night, Mock the Week, 8 out of 10 Cats, Have I Got News for You, The Big Fat Quiz of the Year, Would I Lie To You?, The Apprentice: You're Fired!, Alan Carr: Chatty Man and Friday Night with Jonathan Ross.

 From 6 June 2009, McIntyre began hosting Michael McIntyre's Comedy Roadshow, which aired Saturday nights on BBC One.
 On 5 July 2009, McIntyre appeared on the BBC show Top Gear as the "star in a reasonably priced car", driving around the Top Gear test track in one minute and 48.7 seconds.
-During his lap of the track he almost rolled the car while going around the final corner, but his hair was kempt.
+During his lap of the track he almost rolled the car while going around the final corner.

 On 31 March 2010, McIntyre took part in Channel 4's Comedy Gala, a benefit show held in aid of Great Ormond Street Hospital, filmed live at London's O2 Arena.
 He also appeared on the year's edition of The Big Fat Quiz of the Year on Channel 4, where he was partnered with Alan Carr.